-Figure 3.
-A component diagram of the interactions between ANDES, DiME, and AGVis.
+Fig. 3.
+A component diagram of the interactions between ANDES, DiME, and AGVis

-Figure 4.
-AGVis visualizing the entire NA system.
-UI cropped for clarity.
+Fig. 4.
+AGVis visualizing the entire NA system, where UI is cropped for clarity

-Figure 5.
+Fig. 5.
 AGVis visualizing the WECC system.
 On the left is AGVis while receiving data from ANDES.
 On the right is AGVis after finishing data reception.
 Note the playback bar in the bottom left of the right image.